 The appellate court decision stated that to obtain a device, chiropractors had to take a course for several weeks that cost $400 and sign a 15-year lease that called for payment of $700 for the first year and $100 for subsequent years and that by 1982, about 700 chiropractors had signed leases.
 The leases stated that use of the instrument should be limited to research and that users should keep careful records and forward them to Toftness's school.
 However, evidence in the case showed that the device was intended for use in diagnosis and as a guide to treatment and therefore could not be legally marketed without FDA approval.

-In 2005, the FDA discovered that violative devices were still being shipped by Irwing Toffness's nephew, David Ray Toftness, D.C., and the Toftness Post-Graduate School of Chiropractic, Inc., of which David was the sole shareholder, officer, and director.
+In 2005, the FDA discovered that violative devices were still being shipped by Irwing Toffness's nephew, David Ray Toftness, D.C., and the Toftness Post-Graduate School of Chiropractic, Inc. (David, who inherited the school when Irwing died, was the sole shareholder, officer, and director.)
 In 2007, the agency conducted a search during which 96 instruments were seized.
 In 2010, Glen Thomas Lindahl, of Churubusco, Ind., pleaded guilty and was fined $540 for making and shipping devices to Wisconsin.
 In 2013, David and the school were charged and pleaded guilty to shipping unapproved devices in interstate commerce.
 The plea agreements called for forfeiture of the seized devices as well as any others in defendants' possession or that could be recalled from buyers [12,13].
 In August 2013, David was fined $5,000 and the school was fined $50,000 and placed on probation for one year.

 Other Government Actions